saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 ### Architecture ###

-Here is high level diagram to depict the solution
+Here is high-level diagram to depict the solution

 ![](images/1.png)

-+ Tweet Producer is a Java app which uses the Twitter streaming API to consume tweets and push them to Cassandra cluster on Data Hub
++ Tweet Producer is a Java app that uses the Twitter streaming API to consume tweets and push them to Cassandra cluster on Data Hub
 	+ It’s a Java app and uses [twitter4j](http://twitter4j.org/en/) library to consume the tweet stream
 	+ Applies user defined filter criteria/terms to filter relevant tweets from the stream
 	+ Pushes the tweet data to Cassandra asynchronously